Xinjiang Sees Growing Foreign Trade With SCO Member States - UrduPoint

 Xinjiang Sees Growing Foreign Trade With SCO Member States

-Northwest China's Xinjiang Uygur Autonomous Region has seen 107.93 billion yuan (about 15.56 billion U.S. dollars) of imports and exports to member states of the Shanghai Cooperation Organization (SCO) in the first half of 2019
+China's Xinjiang Uygur Autonomous Region has made US$ 15.56 billion (107.93 billion yuan) of imports and exports to member states of the Shanghai Cooperation Organization (SCO) in the first half of 2019

-URUMQI, (UrduPoint / Pakistan Point News - 5th Aug, 2019 ) :Northwest China's Xinjiang Uygur Autonomous Region has seen 107.93 billion Yuan (about 15.56 billion U.S. Dollars) of imports and exports to member states of the Shanghai Cooperation Organization (SCO) in the first half of 2019.

-In the period, Xinjiang's exports to the SCO member states reached 65.41 billion yuan, up 4.3 percent year on year, while its imports totaled 42.52 billion yuan, up 13 percent, according to Urumqi Customs.
+In the period, Xinjiang's exports to the SCO member states reached 65.41 billion Yuan, up 4.3 percent year on year, while its imports totaled 42.52 billion yuan, up 13 percent, official sources said on Monday.

 The main exports to SCO member states via Xinjiang are mechanical and electrical products, textiles, clothing and footwear, while crude oil and natural gas are the main import commodities.